agabor/docs/_includes/dotnet/push-notifications.md

 ## Installations

-Every Parse application installed on a device registered for push notifications has an associated `Installation` object.
+Every MSG application installed on a device registered for push notifications has an associated `Installation` object.
 The `Installation` object is where you store all the data needed to target push notifications.
 For example, in a baseball app, you could store the teams a user is interested in to send updates about their performance.
 Saving the `Installation` object is also required for tracking push-related app open events.

 On .NET, `Installation` objects are available through the `ParseInstallation` class, a subclass of `ParseObject`.
 It uses the [same API]({{ site.baseUrl }}/dotnet/guide/#objects) for storing and retrieving data.
 To access the current `Installation` object from your .NET app, use the `ParseInstallation.CurrentInstallation` property.